Muffins with Greek Yogurt (Fluffy & Protein-Rich)

 Place the muffin tin in the preheated oven.

-Muffins with Greek Yogurt (Fluffy & Protein-Rich) - Step 9: Cool the Muffins 1
+Muffins with Greek Yogurt (Fluffy & Protein-Rich) - Step 10: Cool and Serve

-Allow the muffins to cool in the tin for 5 minutes.
+Remove muffins from the oven and let cool in the tin for 5 minutes.

 Critical Timing and Temperature Guide